 Why should you drink dry wines before sweet wines?

-c.
-To prevent the dry wine from seeming overly dry
+We choose drinking dry wines before sweet ones to prevent the dry wine from seeming overly dry.

 When you bring friends together for an evening of wine tasting, have you ever struggled with the order you choose to serve wine?
 It happens most of the time so the following tips help you through those rough times so you feel more confident about wine tasting.
 Some wines extinguish the flavor in your platter and others are so nuanced that they are unpleasant.
 Here is the serving order:

 Begin with Riesling, then Pinot Grigio, then Sauvignon Blanc, then Gewurztraminer and finally Chardonnay!
 If you follow this sequence, beginning with lighter-fuller bodied and dry to sweeter wines, your tasting won’t be tart or unpleasant.
 To your surprise, white in the middle of the red tasting breaks the tannins.
 After this, you can go and try dry heavier wines so that it doesn’t overwhelm the senses and distort the taste.

 First Rose, Pinot Noir, Merlot and then Shiraz and Cabernet.
 Ideally red wines should be tasted in a light bodied progression.
 This is because sweet wines cause dry wines to become more acidic.
 Sip Pinot Noir, then Merlot, Cabernet Sauvignon before heavy body wine.

 Anything before fortified wine because this type of wine has high alcoholic content that burns the sense of smell as well as the palette.

 Sparkling wine is to be tasted after white, red, dry and sweet wine.
 Although this is the right sequence, rest depends on the color and sweetness of the wines.